 However, the problem for a lot of small business owners is knowing how often to publish content on their website, and what frequency is best for them to get results.
 Should it be once a day, or once a week - or is it once a month?
 What exactly is the best thing to do when it comes to the frequency of publishing blog content on your site?

 In this article we'll answer that question with the help of some examples, then circle back and consider the best course of action based on your specific circumstances.

-Firstly though, let's look at some 'blogging prerequisites' to discover what we should be doing when creating blog content - irrespective of frequency.
+Firstly though, let's look at some 'blogging prerequisites' to discover what we should be doing when creating blog content - irrespective of posting frequency.
 And this comes down to four main considerations: quality, consistency, persistence and resources.

 * Editor's note.
 This article focuses on small business blogging, where owners and their teams are primarily engaged in running their business and have constraints with budgets and resources.
 Publishing frequency for niche and authority site builders where blogging IS the business and you can follow a high frequency/long-tail keyword/low promotion strategy - will be the subject for another post.

 People define 'quality content' in different ways.
 My definition focuses on relevance to search - meaning how well the content addresses the search query with authoritative, original and actionable content that solves the visitor's problem or answers their question.

 So if you can provide that definition of quality in 1,000 words, 3,000 words or 10,000 words, it doesn't matter (just so long as your content is not so short as to be deemed 'thin' by the search engines).

 While long-form content is known to do well in search - it's not necessarily the length of the content that denotes its quality, it's whether you have sufficiently addressed the search intent of the specific keyword that you're targeting with your content.

 Have you really tried to address the problem posed by that specific keyword, or answer the question asked by that specific search term?
 How well you've done this is key - and often it's true that to do this effectively your content will be longer rather than shorter.